coder/docs/guides/ssl-certificates/azureDNS.md

 1. Return to Azure and go to **DNS zones**.

-1. Create a new record for your hostname; provide `coder` as the record name and paste the external IP as the `value`.
+1. Create a new record for your hostname; provide `coder` as the record name, and paste the external IP as the `value`.
 Save.

 1. Create another record for your dev URLs: set it to `*.dev.exampleCo` or